-- If the high pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board). it is a manual reset.
-On prior models, the reset switch on the circuit board will light up; it must be manually reset at the control and at the reset switch on the circuit board. - If the low pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board).
-It is a manual reset.
-On prior models, the reset switch on the circuit board will light up; it must be manually reset at the control and at the reset switch on the circuit board. - If the spout switch opens, the machine will stop immediately, it must be manually reset.
-On prior models the reset switch on the circuit board will light up, and after it reclosed, the reset switch on the circuit board had to be manually reset. - •The master switch is the manual control for the complete machine, but it is not a service disconnect.
+- If the high pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board). it is a manual reset. - If the low pressure control (cut out switch) opens, the machine will stop immediately (through the relays on the circuit board).
+It is a manual reset. - If the spout switch opens, the machine will stop immediately, it must be manually reset. - The master switch is the manual control for the complete machine, but it is not a service disconnect.

-FM1200 OPERATION: Water
+OPERATION: Water